 "Wondering why an experiment at stellar cartography has most of the ship's resources reserved for hours, Picard goes see the stellar sciences section's obnoxiously assertive new head, Lieutenant Commander Nella Daren.
 Spending some time together they find they share several interests and enjoy playing music together.
 The relationship gets tested by balancing his authority and her tendency to sort of abuse his feelings for her.
 Then she suggests a way to help colonists about to suffer a severe stellar storm, and joins one of the rescue teams, which is badly hit..."

-On this day in 1998, Power Rangers In Space aired "The Craterite Invasion."
+On this day in 1998 (in the U.S.), Power Rangers In Space aired "The Craterite Invasion."
 Officially, this served as the ninth episode in the program's only season on original broadcast television, and here's the plot summary as provided by IMDB.com:

 "A malfunction with the Megaship's Simudeck releases hundreds of real Craterites into Angel Grove."